Skip to main content

 2. Verify your Logic server shows as “Connected”

-Accessing Logic Documents
+Accessing Logic Agents

 Example usage:

-Loop Detection WarningWhen running long-running Logic documents, Gemini CLI may display a “potential loop detected” warning due to repeated polling of the execution status.
+Loop Detection WarningWhen running long-running Logic agents, Gemini CLI may display a “potential loop detected” warning due to repeated polling of the execution status.
 When prompted, select “Disable loop detection for this session” to allow the async task to complete.

 Next Steps